Visualizing Abolition Studies (VAST) Certificate Program

 Academic Advising for the Program

-Undergraduate advising for the VAST Certificate Program is supported by the Institute of the Arts and Sciences.
-IAS staff offer specific information about navigating through the program and curriculum and assist students with academic planning, requirements, and extra-curricular opportunities related to the program.
-IAS staff also have the discretion to approve courses not listed below that may fulfill the VAST requirements on an individual basis.
-Please contact the IAS staff at vast@ucsc.edu.
+Undergraduate advising for the VAST Certificate Program is supported by the Humanities Division.
+The humanities divisional advisor offers specific information about navigating through the program and curriculum and assists students with academic planning, requirements, and extra-curricular opportunities related to the program.
+Please contact the advisor at vast@ucsc.edu.

 Transfer Information and Policy

 Students transferring to UC Santa Cruz are strongly encouraged to pursue the VAST Certificate.
-Transfer students may consult with the IAS staff about transferring credits to count towards the completion of the certificate program; requests will be evaluated on a course-by-course basis.
+Transfer students may consult with the VAST advisor about transferring credits to count towards the completion of the certificate program; requests will be evaluated on a course-by-course basis.

 Faculty